Javascript must be enabled to view this page.

 • Less waste - Minimal inventory means less is lost to accidents, obsolescence, and degradation.
 By necessity, shipments from suppliers are subject to a higher quality control process, because there are few spares available in inventory to use in place of defective items.
 Therefore, fewer defective items are thrown out.

-Businesses using just-in-time must keep a close watch on their suppliers and have contingency plans in place to cope with disruptions.
+Businesses using JIT must keep a close watch on their suppliers and have contingency plans in place to cope with disruptions.
 Their vulnerability to supply disruption extends up the supply chain beyond their immediate suppliers.
+There is also a need for precise coordination, real-time data and a robust inventory management solution.

 For more information on parts inventory and warehouse management, please contact us.